-3 e.g. Dupont 1993; Haynie and Layton 2010; Mistiaen and Strand 2000; Smith 2005; Smith and Wilen 2003 supply model with rational expectations, and find that harvesters respond to profits per day from fishing and use that information to adjust the duration of their trip.
-These works assume that the harvesters are workers rather than producers, and maximize the utility rather than the profit or revenue.
-An interesting question raised by these studies is that the harvesters negatively respond to temporal wage/revenue increase.
-In other words, the harvesters shorten the trip/duration of fishing if the fishing performance is high.
-If the harvesters maximize profit, they should positively respond to temporal increase of revenue.
-Some studies tackle this question with target revenue model5.
-Holland (2008) shows anecdotal evidence of income target behavior in fisheries based on an ethnographic interview of harvesters in a ground fish fishery in New England.
-Given this evidence, Nguyen and Leung (2013) estimate the effect of average daily revenue on length of trip with a trip-level data in Hawaiian longline fishery.
+The duration of a fishing trip is analyzed in a different branch of literature.
+Those works attempt to reveal the decision mechanism of trip duration choices.
+Choice of fishing time was first analyzed in terms of labor supply.
+McGaw (1981) explains that the supply of each fishery responds to the ex-vessel price and catches in the previous period.
+Gautam et al. (1996) use an intertemporal labor supply model with rational expectations, and find that harvesters respond to profits per day from fishing and use that information to adjust the duration of their trip.
+These works assume that the harvesters are workers rather than producers, and maximize utility rather than profit or revenue.
+An interesting question raised by these studies is that harvesters negatively respond to temporal wage/revenue increases.
+In other words, harvesters shorten the trip/duration of fishing if fishing performance is high.
+If the harvesters maximize profit, they should positively respond to a temporal increase in revenue.
+Some studies tackle this question with a target revenue model7.
+Holland (2008) shows anecdotal evidence of income target behavior in fisheries based on an ethnographic interview of harvesters in the groundfish fishery in New England.
+Given this evidence, Nguyen and Leung (2013) estimate the effect of average daily revenue on length of trip with trip-level data from the Hawaiian longline fishery.
 In addition, Ran et al. (2014) empirically test the revenue target model with a proportional hazard model.
 These studies use trip-level data.
-Estimating the duration choice behavior with trip-level data have two issues.
+Estimating the duration choice behavior with trip-level data has two issues.
 First, catch per trip and duration of a trip may be endogenous variables.
 If a harvester increases the duration, the total catch increases.
 On the other hand, the harvester would adjust the duration depending on catch performance.
 Next, the day-by-day behaviors of harvesters are averaged out with trip-level data.
 One accordingly needs to impose strong assumptions on the day-by-day behavior, and the estimation is not structural.
-The unique data available for this study resolve this issue by allowing us to specify the effect of daily catch on harvesters decision.
+The unique data available for this study resolve this issue by allowing us to specify the effect of daily catch on harvesters' decisions.